fmosquera0101/retangle_codechallenge/README.md

 # Rectangles
-This is a Maven Java 11 project that implements certain algorithms to calculate, interceptions points, containment and adjacency of tow rectangles.
+This is a Maven Java 11 project that implements certain algorithms to calculate, interception points, containment and adjacency of two rectangles.

-Rectangle is represented by the entity class **Rectangle.java** which contains a constructor  with 2 params: point p1 which represents the bottom-left point (x, y) and p2 which represents the top-right point (x, y) with this tow points I construct the top-left point p3 and the bottom-right point p4
+Rectangle is represented by the entity class **Rectangle.java** which contains a constructor  with two params: point p1 which represents the bottom-left point (x, y) and p2 which represents the top-right point (x, y) with this two points I construct the top-left point p3 and the bottom-right point p4

 The Entity class **Point.java** represents a point in cartesian plane.